CallMeFoxie/EmbeddedBOINC/README.md

 ## Tested BOINC projects

 I've been crunching several projects over the recent months and so far all of them (with a bit of tweaks) all work on Embedded BOINC distro.
 Namely:
-- TN-Grid -- aarch64 and armhf
+- TN-Grid -- aarch64 or armhf
-- Rosetta@Home -- aarch64 required, but apparently requires also armhf glibc + libgcc?
+- Rosetta@Home -- aarch64 + armhf
-- World Community Grid -- armhf only (or aarch64 with armhf glibc + libgcc)
+- World Community Grid -- armhf
-- Universe@Home -- armhf only (or aarch64 with armhf glibc + libgcc)
+- Universe@Home -- armhf
 - LHC@Home -- aarch64 only
+- Yoyo@Home - armhf

 Projects that should work but have not been tested:
-- Yoyo@Home - should work, but I am not crunching that -- armhf only (or aarch64 with armhf glibc + libgcc)
-- Einstein@Home - should work if you enable beta/testing branch as the mainstream requires ancient libraries -- armhf only (or aarch64 with armhf glibc + libgcc)
+- Einstein@Home - should work if you enable beta/testing branch as the mainstream requires ancient libraries -- armhf

 Projects that won't work:
 - MLC@Home - requires libfuse and possibly other libraries
 - anything that is not available for armhf/aarch64 platforms

+Projects specified for armhf run on aarch64 platforms if you pack in armhf glibc + libgcc.

 ## Building and running